Skip to content

 PPC advertising is a particularly popular strategy for ecommerce brands.

-This maximises convenience for the customer on their search journey, and therefore heightens the chances of the ad being clicked on.
+This maximises convenience for the customer on their search journey, heightening the chances of the ad being clicked on.

-With pay per click advertising – no matter the method – it is a win-win-win situation.
-The search engine or website makes profit from advertisers renting ad space, advertisers get a more efficient method to display their products/services and the customer finds what they are looking for easier.
+Pay-per-click advertising—no matter the method—is a win-win situation.
+The search engine or website makes a profit from advertisers renting ad space, advertisers get a more efficient method to display their products/services, and customers find what they are looking for more easily.

 Tips on best practices for PPC budgeting and calculating ROI: